Aegisub/aegisite/source/docs/3.1/Automation/Manager.html.md

 you will get an error message window if a script failed to load.
 Note that you can double-click on the rows in the error dialog for more information.

-## For users of Aegisub 1.10 and earlier  ##

-You may wonder where several of the functions that were previously in the Automation Manager have gone.

-* The **Create** and **Edit** buttons were removed since they never worked fully as intended.
-You're encouraged to instead use your favourite file manager or editor to find and open the scripts you want to edit.
-Creating new scripts is also a bit easier since the formal requirements for Automation 4 scripts are much looser than for Automation 3 scripts.
-  Another otherwise commonly used method to create new scripts is just to copy an existing script and edit that instead; the Create button wouldn't be much help there either way.
-* The **Apply now** button was removed for two reasons.
-The first and most important is that it doesn't fit into the Automation 4 design at all.
-In Automation 3 every script file only did one thing so it was obvious what it meant to "apply" it.
-This isn't the case with Automation 4, one script file can have several functions (features), so which of them should be applied?
-The other, and rather minor reason, is that burying the button inside a dialog is just not a good place.
-You would have to cancel out of the Automation Manager window to undo the effect of the script if you decided you weren't satisfied, just to immediately return to it, reload the script and Apply again.
-The Automation 4 solution to this is to create a macro instead.
-It's available directly from the Automation menu and you can easily reload using one of the methods listed above.

 {::template name="automation_navbox" /}